-Appletye‘s Paper Trail project brings together 100 artists each responding to the events of a given year over the last century; each artist was also given a small piece of heritage paper from the last 100 years to incorporate into their artwork.
+Appletye‘s Paper Trail project brings together 100 artists each responding to the events of a given year over the last century; each artist has also been given a small piece of heritage paper from the last 100 years to incorporate into their artwork.

-I am artist number 80 and was given the year 1982 along with a small piece of Crisbrook handmade paper from the Barcham Green paper mill.
+I am artist number 80 and have been given the year 1982 along with a small piece of Crisbrook handmade paper from the Barcham Green paper mill.

 Here is my response:

 Montage of floppy disk components and prints on a sheet of watermarked handmade Crisbrook paper by Barcham Green

 Sci-fi best-seller The Jupiter Effect predicted that on 10 March 1982, the increased gravitational pull caused by a rare syzygy in which the major planets of the solar system would be aligned on the same side of the sun, would unleash earthquakes, tsunamis and mayhem here on Earth.

 On 1 March 1982, the Soviet Venera 13 landed on Venus, beaming back the first colour images of the planet’s surface – eerie rock outcrops among fine dust, 450°C+ temperatures, and a carbon dioxide atmosphere on a planet in an orbital spin the transverse of our own.

 At the cinema, we were enthralled by space-age visions of the future – Blade Runner, ET, Mad Max and the first computer-animated movie, Tron.

 But while we looked to the skies, our world was indeed shifting.

 Time magazine hit the shelves naming not ‘Man of the Year’ as it had done for the previous 55 years (now a more PC ‘Person of the Year’) but ‘Machine of the Year.’
 And, with it, came the first known computer virus to spread wild – a virus called Elk Cloner programmed by a then 15-year-old Rich Skrenta as a prank in February 1982.
 It spread via a game shared by floppy disk.